What is it?

 What if I'm not a citizen of the EU?

-Then you can thank your nearest EU friend for raising the standard by which companies on the internet have started to treat their users' data.
+Then you can thank your nearest EU friend for raising the standard by which companies on the internet have started to treat their contacts' data.
 In order to comply with the new law, most companies that operate on the internet are choosing to follow the same guidelines for all of their users anywhere in the world.
 While companies aren't technically required to honor the law for non-EU citizens, they ought to, and we all should pressure them to if they aren't.

 I'm still not sure what this all means.